h-griffin/griffin-portfolio/config-notes.md

 - monotone reainbow
 - screen size shape colors

+- integrate instagram

+- start new proj

+- complete
+    - link to fiverr
+    - link to etsy
     - new paintings
     - screenshot proj for fiver
-- link to fiverr

-- link to etsy
-- integrate instagram

-- start new proj